Dear One Piece,

 Chopper/Luffy t-shirts from Uniqlo

-These were graduation gifts from friends.
+Graduation gifts from friends.

 Don’t get me wrong – I don’t think owning stuff makes you a “bigger” fan at all.
 I don’t own a ton of One Piece things but I do own quite a lot of anime things in general.
 I like to own anime stuff because it makes me happy.
 I like to see things that I like around me.